andmell/Marketing-Website-Refactoring/README.md

 ## Credits

 I've used code initially created by GitHub user Xandromus (Xander Rapstine) to complete this project.
+His code could be found at https://github.com/coding-boot-camp/urban-octo-telegram.

 ## License